tjknoth/cse130-web/lectures/08-monads.md

     * PA5: only BST.hs (85pts max)
 * Final next Wednesday
     * On everything we covered pre-strike
+* I will respect TAs withholding labor.
+If you _need_ grades and they aren't available, let me know and I'll make it happen.

 Questions/comments/concerns?

 <br>
 <br>
 <br>